Elliott J. Schuchardt: Sweet Briar College litigation

 In 2015, Sweet Briar College in Amherst, Virginia, announced they would be closing after more than a century due to declining enrollment and an insufficient endowment.
 In March 2015, Schuchardt filed a lawsuit against the college on behalf of an alumna of the college.
 The lawsuit alleged that the college's decision to close had damaged the value of the alumna's university degree.
 Schuchardt subsequently filed an amended complaint on behalf of a number of current and former students of the college.

 In April 2015, Schuchardt obtained an injunction on behalf of the student / alumnae group, which prevented the college board from taking any further action to close the school.
 In June 2015, the Virginia Attorney General's office announced a mediated agreement to keep Sweet Briar College open for the 2015–16 academic year.
 The agreement called for Sweet Briar College president James Jones to resign.

 National Rifle Association litigation

 Schuchardt represented millionaire activist, David Dell'Aquila, in a class action lawsuit filed against the National Rifle Association of America (NRA) and its President, Wayne LaPierre.
 The complaint in the case contended that the National Rifle Association and LaPierre, fraudulently solicited donations from donors during the period from 2016 through 2019, because the NRA knew that the donations would not be used for the purposes solicited.
 Due to Schuchardt's suspension from practicing law, he was ultimately forced to withdraw from the case.

-Personal life

-Schuchardt has retired from the practice of law.